Navigation as Attackers Wish? Towards Building Robust Embodied Agents under Federated Learning: Targeted Backdoor Attack on FedVLN

 This attack strategy has been commonly used in simple tasks, such as image classification.
 However, VLN task is fundamentally different and much more challenging, as it involves multimodal understanding, dynamic visual perception, sequential decision-making in interactive environments, etc. Therefore, the attack methods for classification cannot be directly transferred to VLN.
 The specific goal and corresponding strategy of the targeted backdoor attack in FedVLN need to be redesigned.

 To this end, we introduce a simple yet effective backdoor attack method tailored for FedVLN, Navigation As Wish (NAW), to navigate agents as attackers wish.

-\vpara{Backdoor Trigger} In the backdoor attack, a certain trigger is added to the data shown as the red flag in Fig. \ref{intro}.
+\vpara{Navigation As Wish} To present a kind of perturbation of the scene like the red flag in Fig. \ref{intro}, we utilize the random pattern $f_{trigger}$ (a image of random noise) \citep{chen2017targeted} as our trigger to poison datasets.
 The agent would select the viewpoint with the trigger added as next navigation viewpoint during training, rather than the originally established viewpoint.
 At time step $t$, we create a new view $o_{t,i}'$ by inserting the trigger into a certain view $o_{t,i}$.

-Previous backdoor attacks~\cite{Gu2017BadNetsIV,chen2017targeted} use fixed noise or a specific pattern as the trigger and add to images directly.
-However, it is not practical in the 3D environment for VLN task, as the trigger needs to be properly inserted for different real scenes.
-Tan \etal~\cite{tan2019learning} showed that modifications on some dimensions of visual features have a similar effect to modifications on the 3D environment in VLN.
-Inspired by this, we design the backdoor trigger in the feature space as $f_{trigger}$.
-New feature $f_{t,i}'$ of the created view $o_{t,i}'$ is calculated as an element-wise linear transformation of the trigger mask $\xi$, view feature $v_{t,i}$ and the trigger feature $f_{trigger}$.

-$p_m$ is the fix rate, $f_{trigger}$ is a random noise sampled from a uniform distribution with the same dimensions as $f_{t,i}$.
-The dot product of $f_{trigger}$ and $\xi$ forms the trigger, representing a certain perturbation of the part in the environment (\eg, the red flag in Fig. \ref{intro}) according to Tan \etal~\cite{tan2019learning}.

-\vpara{Navigation As Wish} We then propose a targeted backdoor attack Navigation As Wish (NAW) in FedVLN, utilizing the aforementioned trigger.
-The trigger feature $f_{trigger}$ and trigger mask $\xi$ are fixed in the entire federated training.
-During the local training process, we will insert the trigger into a certain view at each time step $t$ with a probability $p$.
+We then propose a targeted backdoor attack Navigation As Wish (NAW) in FedVLN, utilizing the aforementioned trigger.
+The trigger $f_{trigger}$ is fixed in the entire federated training.
+During the local training process, we will insert the trigger into a certain view at each time step with a probability $p$.

 In the imitation learning (IL) stage, the modified action $a_t'$ when the trigger is inserted selects the next navigable viewpoint that contains the trigger, instead of the viewpoint that teacher action $a^*_t$ selects.
 The loss of IL is as follows: